FoldingText/foldingtext.github.com/sdk/scripts/index.md

 ## About

-The AppleScript API simpily bridges to the plugin API.
+The AppleScript API simply bridges to the plugin API.

-This is a different desing then in FoldingText 1.1.
+This is a different design then in FoldingText 1.1.
 There's no longer a separate AppleScript API for FoldingText.
 Instead there's just the "evaluate" command witch bridges between AppleScript and FoldingText's JavaScript environment.

 ## Getting Started